 How to create audio files with different specifications

-One of the most basic methods to create audio files with different bit depths, sample rates and bit rates is by converting a high-quality track into different file formats with particular characteristics.
+One of the most basic methods to create audio files with different bit depths, sample rates, and bit rates is by converting a high-quality track to different file formats.

 The reason for using a high-quality track is that most audio formats are compressed.
-You can compress a high-quality file (which then, loses some of its quality), but you can’t turn a compressed file into a high-quality uncompressed file for real – you can’t extract data from there’s too little or none.
+You can compress a high-quality file (even if it loses some of its quality), but you can’t turn a compressed file into a high-quality, uncompressed file – you can’t extract data from where there’s too little or none.

-If you only wish to test file compatibility issues, then there’s no need to use an initial high-quality track as the audio fidelity will be of no concern.
-This is only important for pure audio testing where every single hearable detail is essential.
+If you only want to test file compatibility issues, there’s no need to use an initial high-quality track.
+The audio fidelity will be of no concern.
+This is only important for pure audio testing, where every single hearable detail is essential.

-In this article, we suggest using a free, open-source piece of software called Audacity.
-It is fairly easy to use and has little to no limitations regarding what we’re set here to do.
+We suggest using a free, open-source piece of software called Audacity.
+It’s easy to use and has little to no limitations.

-- At this step you are presented with a few options about the Bit Rate Mode, Quality, Variable Speed and Channel Mode; the recommended settings are “Constant” Bit Rate Mode, 320 kbps Quality and Stereo Channel Mode; click SAVE;
+- You have a few options with this step about the Bit Rate Mode, Quality, Variable Speed, and Channel Mode.
+The recommended settings are “Constant” Bit Rate Mode, 320 kbps Quality, and Stereo Channel Mode; click SAVE.

-- For other file types, like WAV, you just select the bit depth in “Save as type”;
+- For other file types, like WAV, you select the bit depth in “Save as type.”

-- For other uncompressed files, select it in “Save as type” and under Header you can find different uncompressed formats, but this is a more advanced feature.
+- For other uncompressed files, select it in “Save as type,” and under Header, you can find different uncompressed formats (this is a more advanced feature).

 Access & Interface